-Many banks accelerate their progressive journey to hollowing out the core by establishing a "digital attacker" sub-brand.
+Many banks accelerate their progressive journey to hollowing out the core by establishing a "digital attacker" subbrand.
 With this strategy, banks look to differentiate themselves in the market by being a first mover in a specific digital capability.
-Banks can keep the sub-brand separate from their existing core system and run it on a next generation core.
+Banks can keep the subbrand separate from their existing core system and run it on a next generation core.
 This approach progressively moves capabilities to the modern core over time, with limited disruption to the bank.
-In many cases the sub-brand is created via a Banking as a Service (BaaS) model where the application and operation support are outsourced, allowing the bank to focus on customers rather than the underlying technology buildout.
+In many cases the subbrand is created via a BaaS model where the application and operation support are outsourced, allowing the bank to focus on customers rather than the underlying technology buildout.